TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 Before building the Docker image, ensure the following:

-*	You have Docker installed, configured and it runs successfully on your machine.
+*	You have Docker installed, configured, and it runs successfully on your machine.
 Refer to the [Docker documentation](http://docs.docker.com/installation) for more information on installing Docker.
 *	The Docker containers have access to at least 4GB of RAM on your machine.

 !!!Note
 	To allow non-root users to run Docker commands, follow the instructions [here](https://docs.docker.com/install/linux/linux-postinstall)

 ## Verifying Docker Installation</br>
-In the command prompt run the command:
+In the command prompt, run the command:

 ```pre
 $ docker run hello-world